babakfp/svelte-outclick/README.md

 For example, if you want to close the dropdown when you click on its items, set the value to `true`, so the self(wrapper) can trigger the event.

 ### `class` - default: `''` - [**Demo**][example__class_prop__demo] - [**Code**][example__class_prop__code]
-This is the same as the CSS `class` property.
-Add your custom classes to the wrapper element.
+This is the same as the CSS `class` attribute.
 You can use tools like TailwindCSS without any problems, just add your classes how you normally do.
-The wrapper element have a class named `.outclick` by default.
-Please check out the demo source code to learn about how to style the wrapper.
+Please check out the demo source code to learn about how to add styles to your custom class.

 ```HTML
 <OutClick class="custom-class custom-class-two" />